brycewray/eleventy_solo/src/posts/2020/05/going-solo-eleventy.md

 Late in the day on May 7, I finally had things ready *enough*, and "told" [Netlify](https://netlify.com) to do a new build---but, this time, from `eleventy_solo` rather than `eleventy_bundler` as it had been set to do since [five months ago](/posts/2019/12/packing-up).
 On the first try, a glitch occurred and halted the build.
 Fortunately, in such a case, Netlify just errors out and leaves your existing site in place.
 Then, after running my `testbuild` script from `package.json` locally to figure out what was wrong, I got things to go through a little while later.[^PurgeInProd]

 [^PurgeInProd]: There was one more false start when, after getting the build to work for the first time, my eager inspection of the resulting CSS showed it was a porky 1.6 MB *even after* the usual minification and GZipping---meaning PurgeCSS hadn't worked.
-However, I soon realized that it was because I'd forgotten to set the *final* build's environment variable to *PRODUCTION* rather than *DEVELOPMENT*, as I'd done during testing builds (thanks to [great and patient advice from none other than Mr. Wathan himself](https://github.com/tailwindcss/tailwindcss/issues/1675#issuecomment-623159742)).
+However, I soon realized that it was because I'd forgotten to set the *final* build's environment variable to *PRODUCTION* rather than *DEVELOPMENT* (on which I'd received [great and patient advice from none other than Mr. Wathan himself](https://github.com/tailwindcss/tailwindcss/issues/1675#issuecomment-623159742)).
 Once that was fixed, the next build went through just fine and the real site's CSS had dropped to just under 7 KB.
 Bingo.

 Thus, here we are.
 This site now runs on Eleventy only, not Eleventy and webpack.
 Yet, it still has responsive and processed images as well as all the good stuff that PostCSS makes possible, *but* now also the re-added Tailwind.
 The magic of PurgeCSS-inside-Tailwind makes the delivered CSS a fraction of my old CSS's bulk.
 And, speaking of smaller deliveries, the JavaScript is about one-fourteenth of its size when webpack was involved, despite providing even *more* goodies (*e.g.*, Flying Pages as opposed to instant.page).